ccarabine/payrollapp/docs/user_manual.md

 ___
 ### Add Employee's hours

-Type "1" from the process / amend payroll menu and press enter to go to Add Employee’s hours<br>
+Type "1" from the process / amend payroll menu and press enter to go to Add employee’s hours<br>

 Enter the employee number